Custer Channel Wing

-The Custer Channel Wing was a series of American-built experimental aircraft designs of the 1940s and 1950s incorporating a half-barrel shaped section to each wing.
+The Custer Channel Wing is a series of American-built experimental aircraft designs of the 1940s and 1950s incorporating a half-barrel shaped section to each wing.

 The channel wing principle

 In 1925, Willard Custer noticed how very strong winds had managed to lift the roof of a barn.
 He realized that the high velocity of the wind created a lower pressure above the roof while the pressure remained high inside, literally lifting the roof off.
 This low pressure above/high pressure below is the same phenomenon that allows an airplane wing to provide lift.

 Custer developed a wing design incorporating a semi-circular channel or "half barrel" shape in which an engine was to be fitted, in order to draw air over the wing and, in 1929, he received a United States patent.

 The arrangement is intended to draw enough air over the wing, even when moving slowly, to create sufficient lift to fly.
 Custer claimed that this layout, the channel wing, gave STOL operating capabilities and resulted in a design "which is an aircraft not an airplane.
 It does not plane the air to fly, rather it brings the air to the lift surfaces and reduces pressure to fly at 8 to 11 mph."